 My early life

 Even though my life was far from normal, I always had a very technical and abstract view of things.
 My hobby always was building model railroad train layouts.
 I did so all my childhood.
 This enabled me to understand basic electronic components at the age of 7.
-By 13, I built a huge model railroad layout in the addict of our house whereas I built the massive wooden table as well as all the structures and landscape by myself.
+By 13, I built a huge model railroad layout in the loft of my grandmas house whereas I built the massive wooden table as well as all the structures and landscape by myself.
 Needles to say, all electric components, including about 20 remote controlled switches, I set up myself, using about 200 feet of cables.

 While being a teenager, I developed more and more a passion for building circuit boards to create my own stereo system.
 Setting up blue prints on how the circuit board should work and what transistors and diodes, what amplifier and capacitors are needed, to get the perfect sound.
 The stereo system included not only the self made amplifier, but also a tape deck, a transistor radio and a vinyl record player.
 The final piece were the hand made speakers using MDF wood to make sure they can withstand the base;-)

 This is when I got hooked into computers.